kaelzhang/brog/README.md

 # Install brog
 npm i -g brog

-# Create a workstation
+# Create a workspace
 brog create foo

 cd /path/to/project-1
-# Add the current directory to workstation foo,
+# Add the current directory to workspace foo,
 brog add . foo
 #  or you can use `npmw add /path/to/project-1 foo`